Would you consider yourself successful if the startup company you built from scratch was acquired by a tech giant for 10 million dollars?

 Let’s say you were offered 50 million dollars to sell your company last year but you didn’t accept it.
 Then they lowered the price to 10 million dollars this year.
 You decided to accept this new offer because your profit margin is shrinking.
 In this case, selling your company wouldn’t be a success story.

 Think about Yahoo’s story.
 Microsoft wanted to buy Yahoo for 45 billion dollars in 2008.
 Yahoo said “No”.
 In 2016, Verizon bought Yahoo for 5 billion dollars.
 Was this sale a success for Yahoo?
+How about an engineer’s journey to build a mid-size tech blog from scratch in only a few months?
+One of the posts will give a better idea about the answer: RCA Universal Remote Codes List with Program Instructions & Digit Guide

 On the other hand, think about changing your car’s oil by yourself.
 Let’s say you used to pay a car dealer once or twice a year for an oil change.
 This creates a dependency in your life and it also costs time and money.
 However, if you learn how to do it by yourself, the cost of time and money goes down significantly.
 Additionally, you have less dependency on others and you feel more confident.
 This is an accomplishment.
 You are successful.